 As a reader of my blog, you will know that our family tries to lead a healthful lifestyle, and we have incorporated many products to support this commitment.
 Here's what is incredible: Our Whole Naturals Castile Soap can also be used as a dog wash!!
 We've tried many of the dog shampoo recipes in our e-book with our neighborhood dogs.
 For "Jake", a Boston Terrier, across the street, his family loves to add NEEM & Coconut to their Castile Soap shampoo and have adapted this recipe for Jake:

 3-5 drops of neem oil

-As our search continues, I'll keep you posted and can't wait to show of our dog when we find the best match!
+As our search continues, I'll keep you posted, and can't wait to show off our dog when we find the best match!